 Let’s say you spend $100K per year on patient acquisition and you improve the patient experience, so they return and refer their friends.
 You’re now able to drop that expense up to 67% to only $33K per year.

 That means you’re going to decrease cost and increase profits directly because decreasing your customer acquisition cost helps your bottom line.
 You don’t have that huge expense anymore.
 That expense is going to go away by $67K.

-Now for revenues, having the price increase of 18% (because you are catering to patients who pay extra for good customer service) gives you an extra boost of revenues.
+Now for revenues for plastic surgeons, having the price increase of 18% (because you are catering to patients who pay extra for good customer service) gives you an extra boost of revenues.
 So $1MM becomes $1.18MM or an extra $180,000.

 Now for retention, let’s say you increase the lifetime value of a patient from $5K to $10K which is going to directly increase your profit.
 If you only do that for 100 patients per year (out of the thousands you usually have in your database), that’s 100 x $5K extra or $500K.